CL Parchment 770 433 1

 • It is the amount of force exerted by the mouthpiece that is of primary concern.

-The problem is that most of the explanations found on the internet and some articles incorrectly consider the leveraged bit to be a Class 1 lever.
+The problem is that most of the explanations incorrectly consider the leveraged bit to be a Class 1 lever.
+It was a confusion of the term pivot point.

 “The curb chain is attached to the rings at the end of the cheek, so, as the cheek moves forward, the chain is pulled and tightened in the curb groove.
 Once it comes in contact with the curb groove of the horse it acts as a fulcrum, causing the cannons of the bit mouthpiece (the bars) to push down onto the bars of the horse’s mouth, thus amplifying the bit’s pressure on the mouth.”- Curb Chain, Horse-Pros.com, July 4 20164